Ollie-C/umi/README.md

 ### App example walkthrough

-Please note Google API is a little bit buggy on the hosted version.
-But the QR code functionality ONLY works on the hosted version.

 -- Collect points as a user
 1. Log into the app on desktop using the test business user log-in details provided in the .env sent seperately.
 Give it a whirl
 2. Open another instance of the app on your mobile logging in with your own Google account.
 Leave it on the profile page.
 Activity and points should be blank.